Got a Question? Email Us

 Bluetooth capability is another convenient but not necessary feature.
 Incorporating entertainment, like music or an audiobook, is an easy way to encourage yourself to workout.

-A folding treadmill is an investment in your health, but it won’t likely come cheap.
+A foldable treadmill is an investment in your health, but it won’t likely come cheap.
 Anything less than $1000 is unlikely to last long.
 Runners may want to spend a little more, upwards of $1500, to get a more stable machine.
 You may have good luck finding a gently used machine for less, but be careful to test it before buying.

 Treadmills are complex machines, but even the highest quality models can break down.
 It’s in your best interest to purchase a machine that comes with a decent warranty.
 You may want to avoid any machines offering less than a one-year warranty.
 Look for longer warranties on the motor, at least five years.